-New York is the fifteenth solo album by Lou Reed, released on January 10, 1989.
+New York is the fifteenth solo album by Lou Reed, released on January 10, 1989 through Sire Records.
 As a concept album intended to be listened to in one sitting, "like a book or a movie," it was his take on the poor state of the city at the time, featuring stripped-down rock instrumentation to focus on his introspective lyrics.
 It was backed by the songs "Romeo Had Juliette," "Dirty Blvd.," and "Busload of Faith."
-It is currently listed at #492 on Acclaimed Music's compilation of various critics' lists.

 - "Romeo Had Juliette" (3:09)

 - "Dirty Blvd."
 (3:29)

 - "Xmas in February" (2:55)